Wednesday, December 28, 2022

 Scottie and I had seen 'the great white hope' huff cocaine a month before that bout.
 We had bet every dollar on the fight.
 7-5.
 The outcome was never in doubt and in the 5th round Spinks countered Cooney's lumbering left hook with a overhead right to his opponent's glass jaw.
 The rest of the fight teetered heavily in favor of Spinks, who pummeled Cooney with a blinding succession of combinations.
 The referee called it with 9 seconds left in the round.

 "Spinks ain't no bum."
 He had been ringside at the fight in Atlantic City.
-"But like everyone else he thinks Tyson is a rightie.
-Iron Mike is a southpaw.
-His left is his strength.
-His jab a killing blow.
+"But like everyone else he thinks Tyson is a orthodox Rightie.
+Iron Mike is a natural Southpaw.
+His left jab has knock-out power.
 Watch."

 "This is going to be Spinks night."
 A Columbian dealer pulled out a C-note.
 "Tyson is a punk from Bed-Stuy.
 He speaks like a girl."